med-khalil/TP1-Architecture-logicielle/README.md

 #### How did we fix it?
 We made sure that the design respect the LSP principal by renaming Duck to LivingDuck and breaking the inheritance relationship between LivingDuck and ElectronicDuck (now both implement the interface IDuck without ElectronicDuck inheriting from Duck)

 ![LSP](/out/LSP/ClassDiagramLSP/ClassDiagramLSP.png?raw=true "LSP")

 ## Interface Segregation Principle -ISP
 ### Defintion
+The interface segregation principle (ISP) states that no code should be forced to depend on methods it does not use.

+ISP splits interfaces that are very large into smaller and more specific ones so that clients will only have to know about the methods that are of interest to them
 ### Exercise

 #### How does the initial implementation violate the ISP
+initially both TimedDoor and SensingDoor both implement the Door interface which contains 2 methods proximityCallback() and timeOutCallback() that are not used by both class
 #### How did we fix it?
+We extracted the the 2 methods that are not used by all interface implementations into the 2 different correponding interfaces to make sure to respect the ISP

 ![ISP](/out/ISP/ClassDiagramISP/ClassDiagramISP.png?raw=true "ISP")

 ## Dependency Inversion Principle - DIP